-Beef stroganoff is just one of those fall dinner’s that you can’t go wrong with.
-It’s so hearty and comforting.
-I feel myself getting happier with each bite.
+Beef stroganoff is just one of those fall dinners that you can't go wrong with.
+It's so hearty and comforting.
+Like this spaghetti bolognese.

 My kids love this one and can you blame them?
 Look at all that creamy sour cream sauce, it so just so luscious.